iraiosub/riboseq-flow/README.md

 ### Genome parameters

 - `--org` specifies the organism (options are currently: `GRCh38`, `GRCm39`).
-If `--org` is specified, all annotations will be loaded from the paths in the [genomes.config](https://github.com/iraiosub/riboseq/blob/main/conf/genomes.config) file.
+If `--org` is specified, all annotation files will be loaded from the paths in the [genomes.config](https://github.com/iraiosub/riboseq/blob/main/conf/genomes.config) file.

 If `--org` is not specified, the user must provide paths to all required annotation files, using the following parameters: